-ECRT can, individually or in partnership with supervisors or other campus partners, conduct educational conversations with individuals about whom concerns have been raised related to the following standard practice guide.
-This involves notifying the individual about the concerns, as well as providing education about the applicable University policies and expectations related to the reported concerns.
-An educational conversation is not disciplinary in nature and does not involve a determination that the conduct occurred as alleged, but is intended to make an individual aware that ECRT has received concerns about their alleged conduct, as well as to stop and prevent recurrence of any inappropriate behavior that may have occurred.
+ECRT can, individually or in partnership with supervisors or other campus partners, conduct educational/informational conversations with individuals about whom concerns have been raised related to the following standard practice guide.
+This involves notifying the individual about the concerns, as well as providing education or information about the applicable University policies and expectations related to the reported concerns.
+An educational/informational conversation is not disciplinary in nature and does not involve a determination that the conduct occurred as alleged, but is intended to make an individual aware that ECRT has received concerns about their alleged conduct, as well as to stop and prevent recurrence of any inappropriate behavior that may have occurred.

-Educational conversations can be requested and are appropriate when the reported conduct does not constitute a potential policy violation, but would be inappropriate and may, if it were to recur or persist, arise to the level of a policy violation.
+Educational/informational conversations can be requested and are appropriate when the reported conduct does not constitute a potential policy violation, but would be inappropriate and may, if it were to recur or persist, arise to the level of a policy violation.
 They may also be initiated by ECRT in situations where a complainant chooses not to seek other action, or the information available to ECRT about the concerns is limited.

 Standard Practice Guide

-Adaptable Resolution is a new offering of conflict resolution and harm-repair services for employees at U-M that are voluntary, optional, and confidential for all parties.
+Adaptable Resolution is a new offering of conflict resolution and harm-repair services for employees at U-M that are voluntary, optional, and private for all parties.
 Adaptable resolution is a non-disciplinary process that is separate from investigative resolutions.
 Adaptable Resolutions are facilitated by the adaptable resolution and restorative practices lead.
 Adaptable Resolution must be requested, agreed to by both parties, and approved by ECRT.

 Available to employees, mediation is an informal but structured process where people work together with the help of a volunteer mediator to prevent or resolve a misunderstanding or conflict.